Code of Ethics

 Biblio/poetry therapists and applied poetry facilitators terminate a clinical or consulting relationship when it is reasonably clear that the consumer is not benefitting from it.
 They offer to help the consumer locate alternative sources of assistance.

 Members of the biblio/poetry community do not use their professional relationships with clients or trainees to further their own interest, in contrast to the interest of the client or trainee.
 Encouraging a client or trainee to participate in the professional’s commercial enterprise, a relative’s or friend’s commercial enterprise, a social or political campaign, or an advocacy measure is unethical.
 Providing therapy to a trainee, except in an emergency situation, is unethical.
-A mentor/supervisor must exercise special care in requiring a trainee to buy a book written by the mentor/supervisor; such a requirement is ethical if the book is on the reading list of the Training Guide, otherwise it may be unethical, and the mentor/supervisor is encouraged to consult the Federation Ethics Committee.
+A certified mentor must exercise special care in requiring a trainee to buy a book written by the certified mentor; such a requirement is ethical if the book is on the reading list of the Training Guide, otherwise it may be unethical, and the certified mentor is encouraged to consult the Federation Ethics Committee.

 Biblio/poetry therapists and applied poetry facilitators act with due regard for the needs, special competencies, and obligations of their colleagues in their own and other professions.
 They respect the prerogatives and obligations of the institutions or organizations with which these other colleagues are associated.